 The CPI does have shortcomings, according to economists -- it does not take taxes into account or consider that as the price of one product rises, consumers may react by purchasing a cheaper substitute (name brand vs. generic, for example).
 Nonetheless, it is widely considered a useful way to measure prices over time.

 Inflation has been a very consistent fact of life in the U.S. economy.
-Dating back to 1945, the purchasing power of the dollar has declined in value every year but two -- 1949 and 1950.
+Dating back to 1945, the purchasing power of the dollar has declined in value every year but two -- 1949 and 1954.
 Still, inflation rates were generally considered moderate until the 1970s.
-The average annual rate from 1900 to 1970 was approximately 2.5%.
-From 1970, however, the average rate spiked to around 6%, hitting a high of 13.3% in 1979.* Following the high inflation of the late '70s and early '80s, rates have been closer to the 2% to 4% range; the inflation rate in 2016 was just 2.07%.*
+The average annual rate from 1926 to 1970 was approximately 1.9%.
+From 1970 to 1990, however, the average rate increased to around 6%, hitting a high of 13.3% in 1979.* Recently, rates have been closer to the 1% to 3% range; the inflation rate was 2.11% in 2017.